 In the case of a partnership flip transaction, if the investment made by the tax investor causes it to obtain more than 50 percent of the capital and profits interests of the partnership or limited liability company (either upon the making of the initial investment or pursuant to subsequent changes in the capital and profits percentages owned by the investor required by the partnership or operating agreement), the change in control is excluded by the new construction exclusion and no reassessment of the active solar energy system will occur.
-However, if the developer or a third party subsequently obtains more than 50 percent of the capital and profits interests of the partnership or limited liability company, a change in control and reassessment of the active solar energy system will occur.
+Once the investors achieve a pre- established yield or until after a pre-established period of time, at which time the tax attributes are reduced, and the developer obtains a majority of both the capital and profit interests of the partnership or limited liability company, no change in ownership or reassessment will occur.
+This type of transaction is limited to one with respect to any portion of an active solar energy system.